silverstripe/cwp/docs/en/01_Working_with_projects/10_Security.md

 ### Login auto-completion

 By default the username of anyone who logs into the website is saved in their browser's autocomplete cache when logging into a website.
 This username, by default, is the email address.
-If necessary, the autocompletion by the browser can be disabled on the ‘Email’ field by setting `SilverStripe\Security\Security.remember_username`to false.
+If necessary, the autocompletion by the browser can be disabled on the 'Email' field by setting `SilverStripe\Security\Security.remember_username` to false.

 This is done in your `app/_config/config.yml` file, by adding the following: